adamtomi/student-management-system/README.md

 - Make a decent looking UI for the project
 - Implement an API endpoint to list users enrolled to a given course
 - Implement an API endpoint to sign up users

+#

+### Notes
+Certain things (let's face it - almost everything) could be implemented in a better way especially on the frontend, where there's significant code duplication.
+But what the hell...